MalikZeeshanHaider/Lab-Task/README.md

 # Lab-Task practice
-we can practice
-This repository is for practice
+This is lab task and we can practice how to make repository